OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/deposits/BaseDepositFacility.sol/abstract.BaseDepositFacility.md

 ### getCommittedDeposits

-Get the committed deposits for a specific token.
+Get the committed deposits for a specific token and operator.
-The committed deposits value represents the amount of the deposit token that this contract ensures will be available for all operators to use.
+The committed deposits value represents the amount of the deposit token that this contract ensures will be available for the specific operator to use.

-*The amount is calculated as:
+The amount is calculated as:

 - The amount of deposits that have been committed (via `handleCommit()`) for the deposit token and operator
-- Minus: the amount of loan principal currently outstanding for the operator*
+- Minus: the amount of loan principal currently outstanding for the operator

 ```solidity
 function getCommittedDeposits(IERC20 depositToken_, address operator_) public view returns (uint256);